-Police in the northern province of Hung Yen have prosecuted the provincial branch of the company, and conducted searches at eight company premises, where they seized documents deemed relevant to the case.
+Police in the northern province of Hung Yen have prosecuted the provincial branch of the company.

 Tran Huu Linh, director of the Ministry of Industry and Trade's E-Commerce Department, said at a conference on Monday that the ministry had refused to grant a licence to the company last August due to irregularities in company paperwork.